Theta Operator Equals Fontaine Operator on Modular Curves: Introduction

-In order to simplify some cohomological argument, we will be implicitly using solid formalism of \cite{CS19} for dealing with topological vector spaces.
-In particular, $-\hat{\otimes}-$ is \emph{defined} as the derived solid tensor product $-\otimes_{\QQ_{p},\blacksquare}-$.
-However, we are usually working with Banach spaces.
-In this situation, thanks to \cite[Lemma 3.13]{JRC2021solid}, solid tensor products coincide with classical completed tensor product of Banach spaces.
+We will work with objects in the derived category by default.
+We will define $-\hatotimes_{\ZZ_{p}}-$ to be the \emph{derived} solid tensor product $-\otimes_{\ZZ_{p},\square}-$.
+We use the same convention for \(-\hatotimes_{\CC_{p}}-\) or \(-\hatotimes_{\QQ_{p}}-\).
+In the paper, we usually work with Banach spaces or LB spaces.
+In this situation, thanks to \cite[Lemma 3.13]{JRC2021solid}, solid tensor products coincide with classical completed tensor products of Banach spaces, so there is no conflict of notations.

+We will mainly work with sheaves on the analytic site.
+For \(f:X\to Y\), we write \(f^{-1}\) for the pull-back functor.
+We will reserve \(f^{*}\) for the pull-back functor of quasi-coherent sheaves.
+We will also see \(i^{\dagger}\) in Definition \ref{dfnidagger}, which is the pull-back functor of quasi-coherent sheaves to the dagger neighborhood, whose underlying functor of analytic sheaves coincides with \(i^{-1}\).

 Without specifying otherwise, $(-)^{\la}$ (resp. $(-)^{R-\la}$) is always taking (resp. derived) locally analytic vectors with respect to $G(\QQ_{p})$-actions.
-The definition of $(-)^{R-\la}$ is given in Definition \ref{dfnRla}.
+The definition of the latter is given in Definition \ref{dfnRla}.

 In what follows, all the isomorphisms and the identifications are unique up to a sign, and we ignore them systematically.